mvenouziou/Project_Style_Transfer/README.md

 This app takes a 'content' image and adapts it with texture elements from a second image or sound file.

 EXPERIMENTAL FEATURE: use an audio file in place of a style image.
-(This is implemented but still being tuned to produce meaningful results.)
+(This is implemented in ipynb code but still being tuned to produce meaningful results.)

-- Try my web app implementation at www.communicatemission.com/ml-projects#style_transfer. (audio style not yet implemented)
+- Try my web app implementation at www.communicatemission.com/ml-projects#style_transfer. (audio style not yet implemented in app)